 Contrary to its name, however, the Right to Farm Act merely provides an affirmative defense to nuisance lawsuits and does not give the landowner an entitlement or a "right" to conduct farming on any or all property.
 It simply provides a defense against nuisance lawsuits in rural areas and does not stop someone from filing a lawsuit against farm operations.

-If you have been sued or threatened to be sued by a local municipality or by a neighbor regarding your farm operations, or need assistence with the Right to Farm Act and its related regulations, contact a property rights attorney at OLC by using the form below.
+If you have been sued or threatened to be sued by a local municipality or by a neighbor regarding your farm operations, or need assistence with the Right to Farm Act and its related regulations, contact a property rights attorney at OLC.